agbrs/agb/book/src/platformer/04_platformer_physics.md

         }
     }

-    // checks whether the bottom of our sprite + 1 of the smallest subpixel values is colliding with something.
+    // Checks whether the bottom of our sprite + 1 of the smallest
+    // subpixel values is colliding with something.
+If it is, then
-    // if it is, then we're on the ground fn is_on_ground(&self, level: &Level) -> bool {
+    // we're on the ground
+    fn is_on_ground(&self, level: &Level) -> bool {
+        let position_to_check = vec2(
+            self.position.x,
-        level.collides(vec2(self.position.x, self.position.y + 8 + Number::from_raw(1)).floor() / 8)
+            self.position.y + 8 + Number::from_raw(1),
+        );
+        level.collides(position_to_check.floor() / 8)
     }

     // modifies the velocity accounting for various bonuses fn handle_horizontal_input(&mut self, x_tri: i32, on_ground: bool) {
         let mut x = x_tri;

-        // if we're trying to move in a direction opposite to what we're currently moving, we should decelerate faster.
+        // If we're trying to move in a direction opposite to what
+        // we're currently moving, we should decelerate faster.
-        // this is a classic trick that is used to make movement feel more snappy, it was used in the first super mario game! if x_tri.signum() != self.velocity.x.to_raw().signum() {
+        // This is a classic trick that is used to make movement
+        // feel more snappy, it was used in the first super mario game! if x_tri.signum() != self.velocity.x.to_raw().signum() {
             x *= 2;
         }